MuradNimri/MuradAlNimri/index.md

   <img src="Assets/img/banner.png" alt="Murad Al Nimri Banner" width="100%">
 </p>

-# 👋 Hi, I’m Murad Al Nimri
+# Hi, I’m Murad Al Nimri 👋

-🎓 MSc Business Analytics student at the University of Nottingham | 📊 Data + Strategy Enthusiast | 🧠 Interseted in using AI and data to derive Impactful Insights to help people and businesses succeed.
+🎓 MSc Business Analytics student at the University of Nottingham | 📊 Data + Strategy Enthusiast | 🧠 Intereseted in using AI and data to derive Impactful Insights for people and businesses.

-I combine technical tools like Python, SQL, and Power BI with a strong sense of strategy to deliver meaningful, people-first solutions.
+I combine technical tools like Python, SQL with a strong sense of strategy to deliver meaningful, client-first solutions.
 I thrive in invironments that blend analytics, communication, and leadership — whether in consulting, digital strategy, or data storytelling.

 <h2 style="margin-top: 40px;">📁 Projects</h2>